 What is the Difference Between First Focal Plane and Second Focal Plane?

 Each type of scope has benefits and drawbacks.
-With a SFP scope, holdover measurements will only be accurate at the highest magnification setting.
-This is fine if you only shoot at longer ranges with the scope set at the maximum magnification setting, but could present accuracy problems at lower settings.
-It can also sometimes be difficult to align the crosshairs on the target while at lower magnification.
-One of the main benefits of a SFP scope is that the sight picture is always consistent.
+With an SFP scope, holdover measurements are only accurate at one magnification setting.
+This is fine if you only shoot at the same range.
+However, there could be serious accuracy issues if you need to zoom in or out on your target.
+It can also be difficult to align crosshairs on the target at higher magnification, because the reticle becomes incredibly fine, making it sometimes difficult to see.

 Best 1-8x Scopes on the Market Reviews

-2 Bushnell 1-8x24 AR Optics Ill BTR-2 - Best for AR-15
+2 Bushnell 1-8×24 AR Optics Ill BTR-2 – Best for AR-15

-Designed specifically for the AR-15 platform, the Bushnell 1-8x24 AR Optics III BTR-2 is an ideal option for AR-15 shooters who want reliable performance from a trusted brand.
-This second focal plane scope has fully multi-coated optics on all air to glass surfaces for great visibility in all light conditions.
+Designed specifically for the AR-15 platform, the Bushnell AR Optics III BTR-2 is an ideal option for AR buffs who want reliable performance from a trusted brand.

 The illuminated BDC reticle is specially calibrated for .223/5.56 holdover measurements.
 The reticle has 6 brightness settings that can be adjusted via the top mounted knob.